abcdesktopio/docs/opsdocs/docs/advanced/4.4/configure/share_pod_GPU_access_to_ephemeral_container_with_abcdesktop.md

 It reads the GPU UUID, then sets the variable `NVIDIA_GPU` to `k8s.device-plugin.nvidia.com/gpu=$gpu_uuid`.

-For example, when you run the `overwrite_environment_variable_for_application.sh` on a GPU host
+For example, when `overwrite_environment_variable_for_application.sh` is executed on a GPU-equipped host:

 ``` bash
 echo $NVIDIA_GPU
 { "k8s.device-plugin.nvidia.com/gpu" : "GPU-42b94ea3-8e4b-7c2c-0f70-3f3efcdc27bb" }
 ```

-A new application gets the env variable `NVIDIA_VISIBLE_DEVICES` from the bash script result.
-For example the `echo $NVIDIA_VISIBLE_DEVICES` inside another container return the same `GPU-uuid`
+A newly launched application container inherits the `NVIDIA_VISIBLE_DEVICES` environment variable from the Bash script result.
+For example, running `echo $NVIDIA_VISIBLE_DEVICES` inside a new container returns the same GPU UUID:

 ```
 echo $NVIDIA_VISIBLE_DEVICES
 GPU-42b94ea3-8e4b-7c2c-0f70-3f3efcdc27bb
 ```

-Example of an ephemeral application sharing the GPU of the user's pod
+The following screenshot shows an ephemeral application sharing the GPU of the user's pod:

 ![showoverwrite_environment_variable_for_application](img/showoverwrite_environment_variable_for_application.png)

-This screenshot shows the `$NVIDIA_VISIBLE_DEVICES` content and the `nvidia-smi` command result
+The screenshot displays the `$NVIDIA_VISIBLE_DEVICES` value and the output of the `nvidia-smi` command.

-- Update the configmap `abcdesktop-config`
+Update the `abcdesktop-config` ConfigMap:

 ```
 kubectl create -n abcdesktop configmap abcdesktop-config --from-file=od.config -o yaml --dry-run=client | kubectl replace -n abcdesktop -f -
 ```

-- Restart deployment `pyos-od`
+Restart the `pyos-od` deployment:

 ```
 kubectl rollout restart deployment pyos-od -n abcdesktop
 ```

-- Create a new desktop pod to check the `runtimeClassName`
+Create a new desktop pod to verify the `runtimeClassName`:

 ```